19 Best Egg Laying Chicken Breeds: With Name and Pictures

 New Hampshire Reds have broad, meaty bodies, making them great for meat.
 Their maintenance costs are low, hence are great for small-scale farmers and starters.

-They are also known for maturing fast and feathering fast.
+They also gain maturity quickly and develop feathers rapidly.
 New Hampshire Reds have a low tendency to become broody and are known for their active and friendly temperament.

 They lay large brown-colored eggs.
 A hen weighs 6.5 lbs, and a rooster is 8.5 lbs.
 They are docile but aggressive.
 The New Hampshire Red have a life expectancy of about 6–7 years.